EddieSandler/dashboard/README.md

 ## Summary

 This project is a dashboard intended to provide a snapshot of US Markets.
 It is my take on a typical Yahoo Finance screen, providing quotes for equities, currencies (including crypto), fixed income, and commodities.
+THe user has the ability to build and edit  ticker watchlists, which are stored and updated in a Postgres database.

 ## Technologies Used